Before buying repair manuals from eAutoRepair.net, read my full Mitchell1DIY review first to find out if they are worth your money.

-In my opinion one of their strongest points is that they have great color coded wiring diagrams.
-You can get wiring diagrams from many places, but color codes ones are even better.
+In my opinion, one of biggest plus points of Mitchell1DIY repair manuals is that their color coded wiring diagrams.
+You can get wiring diagrams from many places, but color codes ones are much better.
 Anyone who has tried to trace down an electrical component on a wiring diagram knows that it would be much easier if they were color coded.

 Another good thing they have going for them is the fact that they have auto repair manuals online.
 Since it is all online you can have instant access to the information.
 You don't have to go to a store to buy the book.
 You can also login anywhere you are and don't have to lug around a repair book for your car.
 No matter where your car breaks down you can find the information for it as long as you have computer access.

-When you sign on to ondemand5 or eautorepair.net you will find more car information than you can imagine.
+When you log into their site, you will find more car information than you can imagine.
 It will tell you everything from wiring locations to specific, step-by-step instructions for doing pretty much ANY repair job on your car.

 You will find technical service bulletins as well as recall information.
 You can find any recall that was ever sent out for any part on your car.
 You will also find labor times so you can look up to see how long virtually any job on your car should take a good mechanic.
 This is handy if you are checking to see if you are being ripped off because you can compare the quoted labor time to that time that is shown in this manual.